SMATechnologies/vision-impex-java/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites

-Uses the opCon API to perform the functions, so need an opCon-API license
+1. Uses the opCon API to perform the functions, so need an opCon-API license
+2. Requires Java version 11.
+    can download OpenJDK from https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot

 # Instructions
 Vision Deploy provides the mechanism to move Vision Definitions between OpCon Systems.